teverett/musicbrainztagger/README.md

 Invocation
 -----

-musicbrainztagger takes two command line arguments
+musicbrainztagger takes three command line arguments

-* --dir.
-The location of the mp3 files
+* --inputdir.
+The input location of the mp3 files
+* --outputdir.
+The output location
 * --fpcalc.
 The location of the fpcalc application